 - Victor, a sex addict, in the Chuck Palahniuk novel Choke (as well as The Film of the Book starring Sam Rockwell) can't sleep with his mother's doctor Paige, for this reason.

-- In The Millennium Trilogy, Lizbeth Salander makes a very clear delineation between the people that she has sex with and those whom she actually cares about, and is alarmed when Mikael Blomkvist manages to cross over from the first category to the second.
+- In Millennium, Lizbeth Salander makes a very clear delineation between the people that she has sex with and those whom she actually cares about, and is alarmed when Mikael Blomkvist manages to cross over from the first category to the second.